tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.metrics.md

       be added to.
     updates_collections: An optional list of collections that updates should be added to.
-    name: Name of new update operation, and namespace for other dependant ops.
+    name: Name of new update operation, and namespace for other dependent ops.

   Returns:
     precision: Scalar `float64` `Tensor` with the value of `true_positives`